-In this report, we consider an automatic-repeat-request (ARQ) system signaling over a block-fading multiple-input multiple-output (MIMO) channel with $N_t$ transmit antennas, $N_r$ receive antennas, a maximum number of L allowable ARQ rounds, B fading blocks per ARQ round, and subject to a short-term average power constraint.
-The corresponding receiver is able to generate L - 1 one-bit repeat-requests, limited by the maximum number of allowable ARQ rounds, whenever an error is detected in the decoded message.
-As in [18], we consider two cases of fading statistics; for the short-term static fading case, the channel fading gains change randomly for each ARQ round, while for the long-term static fading case, but change randomly for each message and corresponding suite of ARQ rounds.
-This transmission scenario where R(SNR) is the code rate.
-The multiplexing gain essentially quantifies how close the code rate is to the capacity of a single-input single-output link at high SNR [17].

-is a suitable model for practical wireless communications systems employing OFDM modulation over a MIMO ARQ channel.
+In this paper, we consider an ARQ system signaling over a block-fading MIMO channel with $N_t$ transmit antennas, $N_r$ receive antennas, a maximum number of L allowable ARQ rounds, B fading blocks per ARQ round, and subject to a short-term average power constraint.
+The corresponding receiver is able to generate L - 1 1-bit repeat requests, limited by the maximum number of allowable ARQ rounds, whenever an error is detected in the decoded message.
+As in [1], we consider two cases of fading statistics; for the short-term static fading case, the channel fading gains change randomly for each ARQ round, while for the long-term static fading case, the channel fading gains remain constant over all ARQ rounds pertaining to a given message, but change randomly for each message and corresponding suite of ARQ rounds.
+This transmission scenario is a suitable model for practical wireless communications systems employing OFDM modulation over a MIMO ARQ channel.

-The block-fading MIMO ARQ channel was considered in [18] for the case of B = 1 (quasi-static fading), and the corresponding optimal diversity-multiplexing-delay tradeoff was derived for both short-term static and long-term static channel fading statistics.
-It was further demonstrated that while the optimal diversity gain is an increasing function of the maximum number of allowed ARQ rounds L, the throughput of the system becomes independent of L for sufficiently large SNR, and is determined by the rate of the first ARQ round $R_1$ .
-In addition, it was proved in [29] that as both L and $R_1$ grow large such that their ratio remains fixed, vanishing error probability can be achieved provided that $R_1/L < C$ , where C denotes the ergodic capacity of the channel.
+The block-fading MIMO ARQ channel was considered in [1] for the case of B = 1 (quasi-static fading), and the corresponding optimal diversity-multiplexing-delay tradeoff was derived for both short-term static and long-term static channel fading statistics.
+It was further demonstrated that while the optimal diversity gain is an increasing function of the maximum number of allowed ARQ rounds L, the throughput of the system becomes independent of L for sufficiently large SNR, and is determined by the rate of a single ARQ round $R_1$ .
+In addition, it was proved in [4] that as both L and $R_1$ grow large such that their ratio remains fixed, vanishing error probability can be achieved provided that $R_1/L < C$ , where C denotes the ergodic capacity of the channel.
 Furthermore, for any ratio strictly less than C, a finite average delay (in terms of ARQ rounds) can be achieved.

-In [22] the case of L = 1 and B = 1 (fixed delay and quasi-static fading) was considered, enforcing a more structured class of fixed-rate codes based on concatenated coded modulation schemes constructed from a given fixed and finite signal constellation with signal-space rotations.
-The corresponding rate-diversity tradeoff (zero multiplexing gain) was derived following the approach in [26].
+In [5], the case of L = 1 and B = 1 (fixed delay and quasistatic fading) was considered, enforcing a more structured class of fixed-rate codes based on concatenated coded modulation schemes constructed from a given fixed and finite signal constellation with signal-space rotations.
+The corresponding rate-diversity tradeoff (zero multiplexing gain) was derived following the approach in [6].

-The main contribution of our work is to derive the optimal tradeoff between throughput, diversity gain and delay of the block-fading MIMO ARQ channel, enforcing a fixed signalling constellation of finite cardinality that does not change with time and/or the transmitted message.
-This constraint was also imposed in [22], and is significantly stronger than the constraint applied in [18].
-Our main contribution is therefore an extension of the results in [18], using the approach in [22] as the class of codes considered has more structure and thus is more suited to practical implementation.
-Conversely, our main contribution also generalizes the result of [22] for the quasi-static MIMO channel to the block-fading MIMO ARQ channel, using the approach developed in [18].
-Furthermore, we further generalize the results in [18, 22], by allowing for multiple fading blocks within each transmission (ARQ round).
+The main contribution of our work is to derive the optimal tradeoff between throughput, diversity gain, and delay of the block-fading MIMO ARQ channel, enforcing a fixed signaling constellation of finite cardinality that does not change with time and/or the transmitted message.
+This constraint was also imposed in [5], and is significantly stronger than the constraint applied in [1].
+Our main contribution is, therefore, an extension of the results in [1], using the approach in [5] as the class of codes considered has more structure and thus is more suited to practical implementation.
+Conversely, our main contribution also generalizes the result of [5] for the quasi-static MIMO channel to the block-fading MIMO ARQ channel, using the approach developed in [1].
+Furthermore, we generalize the results in [1] and [5], by allowing for multiple fading blocks within each transmission (ARQ round).